 The PCC, City and County Councils work together to pool budgets and co-commission integrated specialist survivor-centred support services.
-A summary of the number of survivors supported and the outcomes achieved in shown in section 7.2.
+A summary of the number of survivors supported and the outcomes achieved is in section 7.2.
 The co-commissioned support services include the following crisis support functions:

-• 24/7 DSVA Helpline, provided by Juno Women's Aid, provides an access point to crisis services such as refuge as well as all other support service, whilst also delivering advice, support and information to survivors and to professionals.
+24/7 DSVA Helpline, provided by Juno Women's Aid, provides an access point to crisis services such as refuge as well as all other support services, whilst also delivering advice, support and information to survivors and to professionals.
 The helpline took 11,223 effective calls in 2019/0, which was a significant increase on previous years, following increased awareness raising activity.
 Typically calls are split approximately 50:50 between survivors calling for help and professionals calling for advice.
 The proportion of survivors calling has grown over recent years.
 The number of calls to the helpline has risen significantly during Covid - see 10.2 for further details.

-2016/17 2017/18 2018/19 2019/20 2020/21 Apr-Jul Total number of effective calls to DSVA Helpline 10,370 9,936 9,053 11,223 5,667
+2016/17 2017/18 2018/19 2019/20 2020/21 Forecast Total number of effective calls to DSVA Helpline 10,370 9,936 9,053 11,223 13,619

 - Independent Domestic Violence Advisors (IDVAs) provided by Juno and Nottinghamshire Women's Aid and male IDVAs provided by Equation, are available to support victims of Domestic Abuse throughout the investigative process and Specialist Domestic Violence Courts run at Mansfield and Nottingham Magistrates Court.
 Juno and Nottinghamshire Women's Aid also provide specialist teen IDVA support for teenagers who are experiencing abuse in their own intimate relationships.
-The commissioned IDVA services have Leading Lights status (Safelives' IDVA quality standard. - Refuge provision in Nottinghamshire is under pressure.
+The commissioned IDVA services have Leading Lights status (Safelives' IDVA quality standard).
+Nottinghamshire Women's Aid also has a trust funded maternity IDVA in place. - Hospital based IDVA provision is in place.
+Nottingham City Council and Nottingham University Hospitals NHS Trust co-commission an IDVA service based in the Emergency Department.
+In addition, the Trust funds a hospital based Domestic Abuse nurse who sits in the safeguarding team.
+Sherwood Forest Hospital NHS Foundation Trust also commissions a hospital based IDVA.
+Both the hospital IDVA services are delivered by local authority and PCC co-commissioned providers, enabling seamless provision of support. - Refuge provision in Nottinghamshire is under pressure.
 There are 77 refuge "units" in Nottingham and Nottinghamshire funded by a combination of the City and Council Councils and MHCLG and provided by Central, Juno, Midlands, Newark and Nottinghamshire Women's Aids and Nottingham Community Housing Association.
-There are specialist BAME and complex needs refuges in the city.
+There are complex needs refuges in place in the city and county and a specialist BAME refuge in the city.
 MHCLG funding, which is short term, currently supports 42% of the refuge provision in the city and county.